apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Command-line Interface.

-2. Add your platforms the the cordova project, for example: `cordova platform add wp7 wp8`.
+2. Add your platforms to the cordova project, for example: `cordova platform add wp7 wp8`.

 3. Copy the contents of the project's `www` directory to the `www` directory